 I try to get my daily dose of summer with my healthy fruit smoothies.

 This Blueberry Coconut Peach version is a current favorite of mine.
 Let's break down the nutritional benefits of the main ingredients.

 Blueberries: These little blue pearls of wonder are known for their antioxidant properties.
 Antioxidants neutralize free radicals to stop their destructive effects on the body.*

 Peaches: These are also a great source of antioxidants, vitamins (A, C, E, and K) and minerals (calcium, copper, iron, magnesium, zinc, Manganese and Phosphorus).
 Peaches also have Chlorogenic acid, which works as anti-inflammatory in the body. **

-So let’s not fret summer’s ending, celebrate fall instead and get a regular dose of summer flavors 🙂
+So let's not fret summer's ending, and let's celebrate fall instead and get a regular dose of summer flavors 🙂

 - Stir in shredded coconut or coconut flour.
 Taste and add sweetener if desired.

 - Add more milk for a thinner consistency (especially when using all frozen fruit).

 Shredded coconut will also add some texture to the smoothie.